Infalia/wegovnow/_posts/2019-03-13-wgn-uwum-slogin.md

 It allows to login to your Joomla instance via UWUM.

-The following activity diagram displays the Login workflow;
+The following activity diagram displays the Login workflow as applied in the [ImproveMyCity for WeGovNow component](https://infalia.github.io/wegovnow/imc-core);

 ![Login workflow)](https://infalia.github.io/wegovnow/assets/images/UWUM_API_call_activity_diagram.png)